-Sen. Collins would back resolution disapproving of emergency
+GOP’s Collins would back resolution criticizing emergency

-SOUTH PORTLAND, Maine (AP) — Sen. Susan Collins of Maine said Wednesday that she would vote for congressional resolution disapproving of President Donald Trump’s emergency declaration to build a wall on the southern border.
+SOUTH PORTLAND, Maine (AP) — Sen. Susan Collins said Wednesday that she would vote for a congressional resolution disapproving of President Donald Trump’s emergency declaration to build a wall on the southern border, becoming the first Republican senator to publicly express support for such a measure.

-Collins is the first Republican senator to publicly express support for such a resolution, which she said she would vote for as long as it focused only on the declaration.
+The lawmaker from Maine said she would vote for a resolution as long as it focused only on the declaration.

 The president’s action “completely undermines” the role of Congress and is of “dubious constitutionality,” she said, while attending a Coast Guard ceremony.